Frequently asked questions

 If you’re an applicant from overseas, the same checks will be made but where the post requires a criminal record check, a certificate of good conduct from your local police or embassy will replace the DBS/Disclosure Scotland/Access NI disclosure check.

-You’ll not be able to start work until disclosure certificates have been received and checked by HR.
+You’ll not be able to start work until employment checks have been received and checked by HR.
 Any offer of employment will always be subject to satisfactory completion of the relevant checks.
 If your checks are unsatisfactory any offer of employment may be withdrawn.

 We’re committed to equality of opportunity for all job applicants and select people to work with us on the basis of individual skills, abilities, experience and knowledge.
 This means we welcome applications from a wide range of candidates, including those with criminal records.